Journaling has become a huge trend in the US, with sales of journals growing year on year.

-Though there are a number of journaling apps you can choose, such as Day One journal, paper journaling can be a good way to switch off from your technology for a little while each day.
+Though there are journaling apps out there, such as Day One journal, paper journaling can be a good way to switch off from your technology for a little while each day.

-Constant notifications and endless content can be overwhelming, so writing in a paper journal offers a welcome escape.
+Constant notifications and endless content can be overwhelming, so a paper journal offers a welcome escape.